LeadsOnDemand/Symbee/README.md

 4. When using click to dial do I have access to the context of that click?
 Example, when I click to dial on a custom object I want the "What Id" of the task to be set to the object that was clicked on and I do not want the screen to pop to the associated Lead or Contact.

 ### What do we want to do with unmatched, missed or both calls?
 **Note** : Since we are using salesforce as the IDP when a taks is created the Owner of that task should be the Agent when we know the agent that accepted or missed that call.
-If not we can leave the owner field black and let the default owner be set.
+If not we can leave the owner field black and let salesforce set the default owner.
 #### Unmatched
 1. Create the call task with all the information as usuall.
 2. Create a second task for the agent to remind him to associate the call "what Id" will reference the call.